 My first Best in Show win was in 2013 with my first Chinese hamster bred by Vectis, Wee Jock.
 He won several Best in Show trophies and two certificates of merit before retiring, just missing out on Champion status.
 He sired just one litter and his son, Mightily Oats, has gone on to win a further two certificates being shown under Vectis.
+His grandson, Jame, has also enjoyed an amazing show career.
 Jock was my first show hamster and is sorely missed.

-I work part time due to health constraints.
-Doric continues to be very much a hobby and so I don't breed commercially.
+Doric is very much a hobby and I don't breed commercially.

-I previously ran an animal rescue for a few years and now engage in animal welfare education.
-You can see more about that over on the Crazy Rodent Ladies website.
-I've worked briefly in a veterinary surgery but now work as an administrator, again involved in education.
+I previously ran an animal rescue for four years and I worked in a veterinary surgery for two years.
+I now work as an administrator in the NHS, involved in education.

 Please see the FAQ for more about me and what I do.

 What is an ethical breeder?

 Ethical, to me, means a breeder who follows a code of practice that is designed to improve a species.
 For example, breeding healthy animals.
 It also means that you should support those animals that won't win rosettes.
 What does this mean?
 Giving time and space to creatures who have become homeless, or offering help to those who can do this.
 Part of being ethical means being responsible for those animals you have bred.
 Taking in those that need to come back to you and homing, or help to home them on.

 Please see the code of conduct for more information.